 Also known as plasma actuators or dielectric barrier discharge actuators, they consist of two electrodes separated by dielectric material.
 A form of magnetohydrodynamic propulsion, a low temperature plasma acts as the 'fluid' or hydro part of the device.
 Most of these types of plasma jet engines, as is the case with all magnetohydrodynamic drive systems, are extremely inefficient producing only very small amounts of thrust due to hall effect losses.

 Another still theoretical approach we've concocted here at EV News HQ is a plasma jet engine based on a conventional turbojet.
 Making use of the multi-stage compressor and expander sections of a regular jet engine, a plasma jet replaces the fuel combustion stage with an electrically driven plasma ignition stage.

 A good example to demonstrate the principle is a typical hand held plasma cutting torch.
 Compressed air is supplied by an air compressor at around 90 psi (Coincidentally many jet engines produce around 90psi after their compressor stages ) which is forced through a very small opening in the torch nozzle with an electric arc applied to ionize the airflow.
 The combination of arc and high pressure/small nozzle creates a supersonic (9,000 mph) superheated (25,000 F) plasma stream that in a plasma cutter application vaporises steel and in a jet motor could replace the fuel combustion process.

 There are various ways to generate a plasma but one method is to replace the combustion cans, that reside after the turbojet compressor stage, with anodes/cathode combustion chambers to superheat the compressed air entering the combustion stage and expand the gas out through the exhaust turbines much the same as a normal jet engine.
-This could allows jet aircraft to move from fossil or bio based fuels to electric power, provided the system is more than the 40% energy efficient of todays commercial jet engines.
+This could allow jet aircraft to move from fossil or bio based fuels to electric power, provided the system is more than 40% energy efficient of today's commercial jet engines.

 Of course, there are huge challenges in the bulk storage of electrical energy on-board aircraft, but with current battery technology developments working towards a 40 fold increase in battery energy density, plasma jet aircraft may be here sooner rather than later.